-Professor of Italian Studies and of Comparative Literature
+Professor Emerita of Italian Studies and of World Literatures

 Contact & Office Hours